The Golden Estate: Privileged Living For Senior Citizens

-Why Post-operative Care for Elderly people matters
+Why Post-operative Care for Elderly People Matters

-- Limit infection and wound deterioration.
+• Can contribute to limited infection and wound deterioration.

-- Enhance mobility and prevent chronic frailty.
+• Enhance mobility and prevent chronic weakness.

 Quick Checklist After Discharge For Families

-- Get clear written instructions from the surgeon. (medicines, wound care, follow-up date)
+• Get clear written instructions from the surgeon. (medicines, wound care, follow-up date)

-- Know the medicine names, doses, and when to stop and start.
+• Know the medicine names, doses, and when to stop and start.

-- See if a physiotherapist is required at home.
+• See if a physiotherapist is required at home.

 Practical Steps: Daily Care Made Simple